LDSSA/heroku-model-deploy/README.md

 Logged in as sam@puppiesarecute.com
 ```

-Great! now when you execute commands on your local machine, the heroku cli will know
+Great!
+Now when you execute commands on your local machine, the heroku cli will know
 who you are!

-Now you will want to navigate on the command line to the location of the folder in which
+Next, you will want to navigate on the command line to the location of the folder in which
 you cloned the repository.
 It should look something like this:

 ```bash